-Pools Play for Life will provide 40 weeks of free football coaching aimed at promoting the benefits of physical activity on mental health.
+Pools Play for Life provides free football session aimed at promoting the benefits of physical activity on mental health.

 No referral is needed, but we will be working closely with Andy’s Man Club and Hartlepool and East Durham Mind to signpost participants towards additional support available as well as ensuring that our staff receive training on mental health.